yhan337-alt/Making-journal/journal-pages/week-06.md

 https://exertiongameslab.org/projects/the-playground

 ![data](../assets/week-06/rename.png)
+*Figure 2: Picture of The Playground interactive installation.*

 What draws me to it?
 - It creates a playful environment where participants physically interact and unknowingly generate data through movement.

 What I carry forward: